speekha/httpmocker/README.md

 * HttpMocker is a mocking library for OkHttp connections, so it depends on OkHttp 3.14.2.
 * It also depends on the SLF4J API for logging.
-* JSON parsers depend on their respective external libraries: Jackson 2.9.9, Gson 2.8.5 or Moshi 1.8.0
+* JSON parsers depend on their respective external libraries: Jackson 2.9.9, Gson 2.8.5, Moshi 1.8.0 or KotlinX serialization 0.11.0.

 ### Proguard rules

-Since Jackson and Gson use some type of introspection or annotation processing to parse JSON streams, it is recommended to keep the mapping classes unobfuscated.
+Since Jackson, Gson or Kotlinx serialization use some type of introspection or annotation processing to parse JSON streams, it is recommended to keep the mapping classes unobfuscated.
 You can refer to the [proguard-rules.pro](demo/proguard-rules.pro) file included in the demo app for an example of required rules.

 The custom and moshi parsers are immune to obfuscation because they do not use any introspection.